Stockholm corridor into the US

 What the Lagom register costs in America.

-• Stockholm proof points (KTH research credentials, Karolinska clinical references, Saab supply-chain standing) do not carry as commercial peer-set signals to a US enterprise buyer or US procurement reviewer who is looking for US-customer past-performance evidence.
+• Stockholm proof points (KTH research credentials, Karolinska clinical references, Saab supply-chain standing) do not carry as commercial peer-set signals to a US enterprise buyer or US procurement evaluator who is looking for US-customer past-performance evidence.

 Where to go from here

-Stockholm routes into the firm.
+Stockholm routes into GMA.

 Nordic market gate